matiasinsaurralde/facebook-tunnel/README.md

 Why?
 ----
 I'm from Paraguay, South America.
 Our country was chosen for the Internet.org campaign: "free Internet access in developing countries".
 TIGO, one of the biggest telcos here, negotiated a deal so you can have free Facebook access through them.
-We all know that the Internet is about accessing many places, etc. So I feel this campaign as a serious limitation.
+We all know that the Internet is about accessing many places, etc. So I feel this campaign has a serious limitation.

 Requirements
 ------------